Opdex/opdex-v1-api-csharp/docs/BlocksApi.md

             var apiInstance = new BlocksApi(httpClient, config, httpClientHandler);
-            var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 10;  // int? | Number of results per page (optional)  (default to 10) var cursor = cursor_example;  // string | Reference of the requested page, returned by a previous call (optional)
+            var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 10;  // int? | Number of results per page (optional)  (default to 10) var cursor = "cursor_example";  // string | Reference of the requested page, returned by a previous call (optional)

             try
             {